 Phone: (360) 573-3310

-I am the Vendor Coordinator for the WSC Fly Fishing Fair held in Ellensburg.
-I am a Director At Large on the Board of Directors for the Washington State Council.
+I am the Vice President of Membership plus I also am the Vendor Coordinator for the WSC Fly Fishing Fair held in Ellensburg.
 I joined the Board of Directors in the very early 2000’s and have held the positions of Director at Large, Treasurer and Secretary and Auction Coordinator.

 I am also a Life member of the FFI.
-I belong to the FFI President’s Club and I am a life member of the FFI Fly Tying Group.
+I belong to the FFI President’s Club and I am a sustaining member of the new FFI program, 1000 Stewards.
+I am a life member of the FFI Fly Tying Group.
 I am a past member of the FFI Board of Directors.
-I was the FFI vendor coordinator for five years.
+I was the FFI auction coordinator for five years.

 I am the president and newsletter editor of the Alpine Fly Fishers Club, which is a FFI Charter Club located in Puyallup, WA.
 I am a retired law enforcement officer.

 I am an all waters fly fisher but I prefer to fish for trout and smallmouth bass in the rivers of western Montana and eastern Washington.
 I fish with both graphite and bamboo fly rods.